What a Time to Be Alive

-What a Time to Be Alive is a collaborative commercial mixtape by Canadian rapper Drake and American rapper Future.
+What a Time to Be Alive is a collaborative commercial mixtape by Canadian-American rapper Drake and American rapper Future.
 It was released on September 20, 2015, by Young Money Entertainment, Cash Money Records, Republic Records, Epic Records, A1 Records and Freebandz.
-The mixtape was executive produced by Metro Boomin, who also produced or co-produced eight of its 11 songs.
-Additional producers include 40 (who also executive produced the mixtape), alongside Southside, Allen Ritter, Boi-1da, Frank Dukes, and others.
+The mixtape was co-executive produced by Metro Boomin, who also produced or co-produced eight of its 11 songs, and 40, who co-produced the mixtape's final track.
+Additional producers include Southside, Allen Ritter, Boi-1da, Frank Dukes, and others.
 It was released on the iTunes Store and Apple Music, and debuted at number one on the US Billboard 200.

 Background

-What a Time to Be Alive was supported by Drake and Future's previous collaboration on the single "Where Ya At".
-As friends, they originally planned to record a mixtape together earlier in the year; the project never fully materialized.
-However, during recording sessions for "Where Ya At", the duo began working on the project, beginning in July.
+Shortly prior to What a Time to Be Alive, Drake and Future collaborated on the latter's single "Where Ya At".
+The duo talked about recording a mixtape together earlier that year, and following the recording sessions for "Where Ya At", they began working on the project in July.

-According to a 2016 interview with Zane Lowe, Drake spent 6 days in Atlanta working on the project with Future.
-"Digital Dash" was the first song they made for the project, presented as a finished piece to Drake prior to him getting on the song.
+According to a 2016 interview with Zane Lowe, Drake spent six days in Atlanta working on the project with Future.
+"Digital Dash" was the first song they made for the project, originally being a Future record that ended up being finished with Drake later.
 "Jumpman" was the last song the duo created for the project.

 Release, packaging and promotion

-The mixtape was first teased by a range of sources; including DJ Skee, Angela Yee and Ernest Baker, and this project was officially announced on Drake's Instagram on September 19, 2015, when he revealed the mixtape's release date and cover art.
+The mixtape was first teased by a range of sources including DJ Skee, Angela Yee and Ernest Baker, and this project was officially announced on Drake's Instagram on September 19, 2015, when he revealed the mixtape's release date and cover art.

 The artwork is a stock image that was purchased from Shutterstock.

 Drake and Future premiered the album on Beats 1 on OVO Sound's "OVO Sound Radio" show on September 20, 2015, and weeks after it was released on the iTunes Store and Apple Music.

 The Summer Sixteen Tour by Drake was made to support this mixtape.